AVEVA/AVEVA-Samples/README.md

 ## Support

-If your question or issue is related to something with an OSIsoft product (an error message, a problem with product configuration, etc...), please open a case with OSIsoft Tech Support through myOSIsoft Customer Portal  (https://my.osisoft.com).
+If your support question or issue is related to something with an OSIsoft product (an error message, a problem with product configuration, etc...), please open a case with OSIsoft Tech Support through myOSIsoft Customer Portal  (https://my.osisoft.com).

-If your question or issue is related to a non-modified sample (or test) or documentation for the sample; please email Samples@osisoft.com.
+If your support question or issue is related to a non-modified sample (or test) or documentation for the sample; please email Samples@osisoft.com.

 ## Contributions